 Voi is the fastest-growing European micro-mobility operator working with Europe’s cities to offer efficient, affordable transportation solutions, including e-scooters.
 Founded in 2018, Voi currently operates in 75 cities in 11 countries.
 To date, Voi has served 100 million rides and has over 6 million regular users.

 How can e-scooters help to solve the transport problems in towns and cities?

 E-scooters are just the start of a revolution in how we move around cities.
 E-scooters allow for personal point-to-point travel, which means that a rider is not tied to a timetable or a route.
 During the pandemic, they also provide a method of travel that allows for social distancing.
 They are particularly useful for connecting the last or first mile of travel, when there can be a temptation to use a car or taxi and for journeys of 1 to 3 miles, which make up 60% of all road trips in the U.K. Voi’s aim is that e-scooter use should be affordable, particularly for those who need to go farther than they can walk and don’t have access to a car.

 Is there demand for e-scooters in the U.K.?

 Even before coronavirus, councils were talking about e-scooter sharing because they want to get people out of cars and to use low-carbon transport.
-More than 50 cities and towns have expressed an interest in running e-scooter pilots, including London, Liverpool, the West Midlands, Manchester, Newcastle, Cambridge, Milton Keynes, and Southampton and trials are now live in 50+ areas.
+More than 50 cities and towns expressed an interest in running e-scooter pilots, including London, Liverpool, the West Midlands, Manchester, Newcastle, Cambridge, Milton Keynes, and Southampton and trials are now live in 50+ areas.
 We know that many U.K. residents have tried Voi in other countries and asked when the service will launch in the U.K.